 A business inquiry email is an opportunity to get to know the company.
-Primarily, you're hoping to elicit more specific information from the corporation.
-This can help you decide whether you want to use a service or purchase products from them.
+Primarily, you’re hoping to elicit more specific information from the corporation.
+This can help you decide whether to use a service or purchase products from them.

 How To Write A Business Inquiry Email